Notice: This page requires JavaScript to function properly.

 Introduction to SQL

-We can sort the data we receive in a specific order.
-To do this, we first retrieve the data using the SELECT operator and then apply the ORDER BY clause.
+The data you receive can be sorted in a specific order.
+To do this, you first retrieve the data using the SELECT statement and then apply the ORDER BY clause.
 This clause takes the names of columns based on which the output will be sorted.

-Here is the example where we ordering the result by continent column:
+The following example orders the result by the continent column:

 123